garganmol111/ReliefManagement/README.md

-# TEKsystems Hiring Hackathon

-Our project submission for TEKsystems hackathon

 # Problem Statement :fire: :fire: :fire:
 **Disaster Relief Management System**
->  The project is an Angular app for TEKsystems hiring challenge, where we try to solve the problems commonly faced during disaster management like double spending and stuff.
+>  The project is an Angular app, where we try to solve the problems commonly faced during disaster management like double spending and stuff.
 >  Using Angular for front-end and business logic and Firebase for database

 # Pain Point